(Lawrenceburg, Ind.) – Remember to “fall back” before going to bed Saturday night.

 In 2006, eight counties in the northwest and southwest parts of the state converted back to Central Time.

-Fire departments remind you that it’s also a good time to check the batteries in your smoke detectors.
+Fire departments remind you that it’s also a good time to check the batteries in smoke detectors in homes, churches, and businesses.

-Daylight Savings Time will return when we “spring ahead” in March 2011.
+Daylight Savings Time will return when we “spring ahead” the second sunday of March 2012.